gavinyork/zephyr3d/doc/markdown/scene.octreenode.getposition.md

 number

-Position of the octree node
+The linear position index of this node.